Trump, Biden fight for Florida; minimum wage up for vote

 Here are the other ballot questions:

-— Amendment 1 seeks sought to clarify that only U.S. citizens over age 18 were eligible to vote in elections.
+— Amendment 1, which clarifies that only U.S. citizens over age 18 were eligible to vote in elections, has passed.

 — Amendment 3 would allow all voters regardless of party affiliation to vote in primaries with the top two vote-getters would advance to the general election.